Virtual Duckiedrone Takeoff Demo#

 RESOLUTION

-Ensure that the ROS_DOMAIN_ID is set correctly (42) and that all containers in the ROS2 stack are running.
-Use docker ps or portainer (accessible through the dashboard or at ROBOT_NAME.local:9000) to verify container status.
+Ensure that all containers in the ros2 stack are running.
+Use docker ps or Portainer (accessible through your virtual Duckiedrone’s Dashboard or at ROBOT_NAME.local:9000, where ROBOT_NAME is the name of your virtual Duckiedrone) to verify container statuses.